jcdarwin/debugging-example/README.md

 # What is this?

-This is a simple demonstration of how to log console and debug messages to a file, while having them also appear in the terminal.
+This is a simple node demonstration of how to log console and debug messages to a file, while having them also appear in the terminal.

 The reason we'd like to to do is because we want to be able to use [papertrail's](http://help.papertrailapp.com/kb/configuration/configuring-centralized-logging-from-nodejs-apps/) daemon to log messages to a centralised service.

+## Installation

+	npm install

+## Usage

+	npm run

+## Description

 This demo runs a simple express server, where a `logging.js` module is used to provide winston transports to log console messages to a file, and then call the original console globals to log the messages to the terminal.